InclusiveTechNU/bri11iant/CONTRIBUTING.md

 # Contributing to Bri11iant

-Bri11iant is an *open-source* library created by researchers at the [Northwestern University Inclusive Technology Lab](https://inclusive.northwestern.edu) under NSF 1901456.
+Bri11iant is an open-source language extension created by researchers at the [Northwestern University Inclusive Technology Lab](https://inclusive.northwestern.edu) under NSF 1901456.

 Feel free to submit PRs to this repo or to our [standards repository](https://github.com/InclusiveTechNU/A11yGrammar)!